 Delegation helps in improving time management, being more productive, and increasing overall efficiency at work.

 Despite all the facts that favor delegation, we might as well look at some cons to make things a little clearer.
 So, here are some of the disadvantages of Delegation:

 - Delegating a task does not mean that you are not accountable for it anymore.
 When trusting, you still have to make sure that the job is done correctly and at the right time.

 - Often leaders feel that they have lost control over their work when they delegate tasks to others.
 This also makes them feel like they can do the job better.

 - Delegating is time-consuming.
 It requires time to train and mentor other people.

-When a leader chooses empowerment from Delegation and empowerment, it means that they are given the confidence needed to succeed to their teammates.
-It can be a company’s culture to empower their employees, leading to creating a more creative and efficient workforce.
+When a leader chooses empowerment from Delegation and empowerment, it means that they are given the confidence needed to succeed by their teammates.
+It can be a company’s culture to empower its employees, leading to creating a more creative and efficient workforce.